Ocean Therapy

 The Jimmy Miller Memorial Foundation formalized the concept of using surfing as a modality for healing mental and physical illness.

-The Jimmy Miller Memorial Foundation developed the concept of using surfing as a form of healing under the direction of Dr. Carly Rogers during her Master’s program in Occupational Therapy at the University of Southern California.
+The Jimmy Miller Memorial Foundation first developed the concept of using surfing as a medium for healing under the direction of Dr. Carly Rogers during her Masters program in Occupational Therapy at the University of Southern California.
 The initial program was first implemented in 2005 serving underprivileged and abused children in Los Angeles.
-The results were beyond our wildest expectations and remarkable.
-As one clinician stated, “These children have experienced such trauma that there are no positive memories for them to refer to.
-You have created positive memories for them that will serve them for a lifetime.
-You have inspired the very core of who they are and what they can accomplish”.
+The results were remarkable and we have since extended our programming to include more populations in need.

 JMMF’s OCEAN THERAPY PROGRAMS

-Based on these positive results, JMMF formalized this surfing protocol in what is today the leading Ocean Therapy Program throughout the world.
-All of our Ocean Therapy sessions are led by licensed therapists who guide pre and post surfing talking circles centered around a chosen theme for the day.
-Our certified surf instructors are CPR-trained renowned waterman and our Safety Coordinators are lifeguards that have a long history of “watching the water” and providing safety both in and out of the water.
+Based on these positive results, JMMF formalized this surfing protocol in what is today the leading Ocean/Surf Therapy Program throughout the world.
+All of our Ocean Therapy sessions are led by licensed/associate therapists or clinicians who guide pre and post surfing talking circles centered around a chosen theme for the day.
+Our certified Surf Instructors are CPR-trained renowned waterman and our Safety Coordinators are lifeguards that have a long history of “watching the water” and providing safety both in and out of the water.

-There is a finely balanced approach and mental health wellness that underpins every session and is tailored to the group we are working with on each day.
+A focus on mental health wellness underpins every session and is tailored to the group we are working with on each day.
 We “meet them where they are at” and provide the safe space to allow our participants to process and heal at their own pace.

-In 2007, JMMF expanded the concept of using the ocean and surfing as a therapy protocol to help military members returning from conflicts in the Persian Gulf.
-After numerous and lengthy conversations with the Pentagon and military command at Camp Pendleton, the JMMF was invited to conduct a pilot program with the Wounded Warrior Battalion-West (WWB-W).
+In 2007, JMMF expanded our program to help military members returning from conflicts in the Persian Gulf.
+After numerous conversations with the Pentagon and military command at Camp Pendleton, the JMMF was invited to conduct a pilot program with the Wounded Warrior Battalion-West (WWB-W) under the command of (now retired) Col Greg Martin.
 Once again, the positive results of the pilot program were far beyond all expectations.
-The Command staff of the Wounded Warrior Battalion stated, “The change at the barracks is visceral.
+The staff at the Wounded Warrior Battalion stated, “The change at the barracks is visceral.
 The Marines come back from (Ocean Therapy) sessions with actual smiles on their faces.
 This is something we have not been able to provide through traditional therapy.”
 Following the pilot program, the JMMF was enthusiastically invited back, and we consistently conduct, on average, two sessions per month with the Wounded Warrior Battalion – West at Camp Pendleton.

-In the summer of 2007, JMMF created our Veteran program to reach those whose service may have ended but their adverse wartime experiences still traumatize them.
-In 2013, to further delineate our population groups and provide a “safe” therapeutic environment, we implemented our first female-only veteran sessions.
+In the summer of 2007, JMMF broadened our Military Ocean Therapy program to include veterans whose service may have ended but their adverse wartime experiences can still traumatize them.
+In 2013, to further delineate our population groups and provide a “safe” therapeutic environment, JMMF introduced the first female-only veteran sessions.

-Then the pandemic hit in 2020, and along with it came social distancing, isolation, quarantine and stay at home orders.
-For those suffering from existing mental health issues, these lockdowns only exacerbated their situations.
-We knew that mental health was reaching a crisis mode.
+When the COVID-19 pandemic hit in 2020, social distancing, isolation, quarantine and stay at home orders were implemented.
+For those suffering from existing mental health issues, these lockdowns only exacerbated their already tenuous situations.
+We predicted a mental health crisis would result.
 What we didn’t realize was just how expansive the effects would be.
-COVID-19 not only wreaked havoc on patients and their families, but also triggered PTSD-like symptoms for those providing for sick patients in the ER and ICU.
+COVID-19 not only wreaked havoc on patients and their families, but also triggered PTSD and associated symptoms for those providing for sick patients in the ER and ICU.
 They were forced to make life and death decisions; who got a ventilator and survived and who didn’t.
-This was extremely traumatic for our healthcare workers and led to depression, anxiety, social isolation, suicidal ideation, and emotional and empathetic burnout.
-In the fall of 2021, once the beaches were “re-opened” JMMF launched the world’s first-ever Ocean Therapy program for healthcare providers.
+This was extremely traumatic for our healthcare workers that led to depression, anxiety, social isolation, suicidal ideation, and emotional and empathetic burnout.
+In the fall of 2021, once the beaches were “re-opened”, JMMF launched the world’s first-ever Ocean Therapy program for healthcare providers.
 The demand for these kinds of alternative therapeutic services was overwhelming.
 We hosted five sessions in 2021 in partnership with Torrance Memorial Medical Center (TMMC) and in 2022, based on growing need for Ocean Therapy, we increased the number of sessions to twelve.
 We invited Providence Healthcare’s Little Company of Mary healthcare teams and partnered with the Beach Cities Health District to expand the world’s first and largest surf therapy program dedicated to helping those that care for us in our community.
-Given the resources required, we plan on expanding our Healthcare Workers Ocean Therapy program into Orange and Ventura counties to help even more caregivers.

 JMMF is currently the largest provider of Ocean and Surf Therapy programming in the world.
 Under the initial leadership and direction of Dr. Carly Rogers, JMMF literally wrote the manual that serves as the de facto guide for conducting Ocean/Surf Therapy around the world today.
 JMMF has continued to refine the operations manual, implement additional safety measures and introduce new populations that have suffered from some form of mental and/or physical trauma to the healing power of the ocean.